Site Map

 Treatment

-Treatment may include DDAVP (desamino-8-arginine vasopressin).
+Treatment may include desmopressin (desamino-8-arginine vasopressin or DDAVP).
 It is a medicine to raise von Willebrand factor level and reduce the chances for bleeding.

 However, DDAVP does not work for all types of von Willebrand disease.
 Tests should be done to determine what type of von Willebrand you have.
 If you are going to have surgery, your doctor may give you DDAVP before surgery to see if your von Willebrand factor levels increase.

-The drug Alphanate (antihemophilic factor) is approved to decrease bleeding in people with the disease who must have surgery or any other invasive procedure.
+The medicine Alphanate (antihemophilic factor) is approved to decrease bleeding in people with the disease who must have surgery or any other invasive procedure.

 Blood plasma or certain factor VIII preparations may also be used to decrease bleeding.